utnet-org/utility-readonly/docs/architecture/how/README.md

 ![](https://user-images.githubusercontent.com/1711539/195635652-f0c7ebae-a2e5-423f-8e62-b853b815fcec.png)

-## How neard works when it is synchronizing
+## How uncd works when it is synchronizing

 `PeerManagerActor` periodically sends a `NetworkInfo` message to `ClientActor` to update it on the latest peer information, which includes the height of each